hernantz/blog/content/its-the-competition-stupid.md

       Buddhist spiritual values, instead of western material development gauged by gross domestic product (GDP).

+[^9]: "Travel is fatal to prejudice, bigotry, and narrow-mindedness, and many of our
+      people need it sorely on these accounts.
+Broad, wholesome, charitable views of men and things cannot be acquired by vegetating in one little corner of the earth all one's lifetime."

+      ― Mark Twain, [The Innocents Abroad/Roughing It][8]

+[^10]: No written law has ever been more binding
+       than unwritten custom supported by popular opinion.
+       ― Carrie Chapman Catt

 [1]: https://www.linkedin.com/pulse/survive-game-business-needs-update-rules-tim-o-reilly "To survive, the game of business needs to update its rules"
 [2]: https://en.wikipedia.org/wiki/It%27s_the_economy,_stupid "It's the economy, stupid"